jdegand/angular-cat-wiki/README.md

 - Fetch seems to be preferred in Angular 17.
 - NG02801: Angular detected that `HttpClient` is not configured to use `fetch` APIs.
 It's strongly recommended to enable `fetch` for applications that use Server-Side Rendering for better performance and compatibility.
 To enable `fetch`, add the `withFetch()` to the `provideHttpClient()` call at the root of the application.
 - Observables are discouraged for simple API requests now.
-Observables are better when you need to transform data but most of the time you just serve what the API returns.
-And it is more performant to optimize the backend to return the JSON you need versus manipulating returned JSON data.
+Observables are better when you need to transform data or combine multiple requests.
-- SSR seems easy to setup and requires less intervention by developers.
+- SSR is easy to setup and requires less intervention by developers.
 You don't have to add the express engine separately anymore.
 - SSR documentation is pretty scarce.
 [Angular.io's SSR guide](https://angular.io/guide/ssr) removed the older Angular Universal implementation details.
 - I have two services to fetch the same data.
 If you use the `AppHttpClientService`, the data you fetch will be included in the page source code on first load.
-If you use `ApiHandlerService`, the data will be hydrated into the page and the data will be missing from the initial source code.  `Error: fetching top breeds` will be in the source code instead.
+If you use `ApiHandlerService`, the data will be hydrated into the page, but the data will be missing from the initial source code.  `Error: fetching top breeds` will be in the source code instead.
 - The fact that the images of the breed images is close to the fold (on desktop) makes the choice between the two approaches more difficult.
 It is less important that the breed images be fetched immediately.
 On a fast connection, the images will probably be hydrated into the DOM before the user has scrolled them into the viewport.
 - Ultimately, it is probably best to just use the `ApiHttpClientService` so you don't have to worry about the images' visibility on all viewport sizes.
 - If you use localStorage to cache data, you could inject `PLATFORM_ID` and wrap any localStorage code in a conditional that checks `isPlatformBrowser()` or you can check the localStorage inside the callback of `afterNextRender()`.